Biyahon/alx-system_engineering-devops/0x0B-ssh/README.md

 - Where servers usually live
 - What is SSH
 - How to create an SSH RSA key pair
-- How to connect to a remote host using an SSH RSA key pair
+- How to connect to a remote host using an SSH RSA key pairs